 Mariah Harrison

-Mariah Harrison is the traffic reporter on Good Day Tampa Bay.
-She joined the Good Day team in the studio after two years as a reporter with FOX 13.
+Mariah Harrison is the weekend anchor on Good Day Tampa Bay.
+She joined the Good Day team in the studio as the traffic reporter after two years as a reporter with FOX 13.

 Mariah came to the Sunshine State from the Great Lakes State, Michigan.
 She graduated from Central Michigan University, where she studied broadcast and cinematic arts, French, and Spanish.